henni0208/Anycubic-i3-Prusa-Clone-Marlin-Configuration/COMMON_ISSUES.md

 ---

 ### 1. Power Supply Failure
-- **Symptoms:** Sudden shutdowns, random reboots, or no heating.
+- **Symptoms:** Sudden shutdowns, random reboots, no heating, or a very dim/low-contrast LCD display.
 - **Cause:** Power supply can't deliver enough current, especially during heating.
-This can be due to aging, factory defects, or overload.
+This can be due to aging, factory defects, or general overload.
-- **Solution:** Replace with a reliable 12V.
-Make sure it provides sufficient amperage for bed and hotend heating.
+- **Solution:** Replace with a reliable 12V power supply.
+Make sure it provides sufficient amperage for bed and hotend heating (at least 15–20A recommended for most setups).

 ---